JHtechtech/Bad_Loan_Prediction_JPMC/README.md

 A High-Risk Segment Was Identified: Loans for small businesses and renewable energy are especially risky given the top 2 bad flag rates across all loan purposes

+Lower income population, people who push on their bank card limits, people who have higher DTI, people who inquire on credit more frequently in a short period of time, people who have higher credit utilization tend to point towards a defaulted loan.

 The Third-Party Score is Not a Strong Predictor given its ineffectiveness when comparing to the bad flag indicator.

-Strategic Recommendations
-Refine the Predictive Model: The model's performance can be enhanced by weighting the interest_rate and building interaction features that explicitly flag high-risk combinations (e.g., "large loan for small business").

 Review Third-Party Tools: